Deiv-Dev/track-donations-cli/README.md

 ### 1. Instal & Run XAMPP

-Install xampp if don't have and runt mysql
+Install xampp if don't have and runt MySQL and Apache

 ### 2. Configure Database Connection